-The origins of qigong in China run deep, and people are mostly drawn to qigong for its positive effect on one’s health.
+The origins of qigong in China run deep, and people are most drawn to qigong for its positive effect on one’s health.
 Qigong is a system of Chinese meditative exercises, and there are many kinds.
-There are, however, more phony qigong practices in China than genuine ones, which led to much disappointment and distrust in qigong.
-Many so-called “qigong masters” would rip people off.
-But one form of qigong emerged in 1992, which nobody had ever heard of before.
-It was completely free and encouraged people to improve themselves from within.
-The Chinese people identified it as a genuine form of qigong.
+But one form of qigong emerged in 1992, which was completely free and encouraged people to improve themselves from within.

-Introduced by Master Li Hongzhi, Falun Gong, also referred to as Falun Dafa, became a household name during the 1990s.
-People nationwide were telling their friends and family to practice this form of qigong because it was the real deal.
-Many people who gave Falun Gong a go reported improved mental and physical well-being and the healing of illnesses that medicine and hospital treatments couldn’t cure.
+Introduced by Mr. Li Hongzhi in 1992, Falun Dafa (also known as Falun Gong) became a household name during the 1990s.
+People nationwide were telling their friends and family to practice this self-cultivation system of mind and body because it was the real deal—many people who gave Falun Dafa a go reported improved mental and physical well-being and the healing of illnesses that Western or Eastern treatments couldn’t cure.

-People embraced Falun Gong, not just for its meditative exercises but also for its moral-teaching component too, which can be summarized in three words—Truthfulness, Compassion, Forbearance.
+People embraced Falun Dafa, not just for its meditative exercises but also for its moral-teaching component, which can be summarized in three words—“truthfulness, compassion, and tolerance.”

 Those with bad tempers were able to improve themselves and become more tolerant.
 Those with strained relationships with their spouse or family members were able to achieve a harmonious home environment.
-Those who were students or workers would focus on how to be a better student or better worker.
+Those who were students or workers would focus on how to be better students or better workers.
 These people were inspired to conduct themselves according to higher moral standards.

-China’s state-run media was reporting on the virtues of Falun Gong and estimated the number of practitioners by 1999 to be around 100 million.
+Back then, the Chinese Communist Party’s (CCP) state-run media was reporting on the virtues of Falun Dafa and estimated the number of practitioners by 1999 to be around 70 to 100 million.

 “Ruin their reputations, bankrupt them financially, and destroy them physically,” was Jiang’s instruction to the Ministry of Public Security and police.

-Just like that, 100 million Falun Gong practitioners who used to enjoy practicing these meditative exercises in parks nationwide weren’t able to do so anymore.
+Just like that, 100 million practitioners who used to enjoy practicing these meditative exercises in parks nationwide weren’t able to do so anymore.

-Dictator Jiang also set up an extralegal organization known as the “610 office,” which oversees the persecution and deals solely with the persecution.
+Former party leader Jiang also set up an extralegal organization known as the “610 office,” which oversees the persecution and deals solely with the persecution.
 They use the nation’s GDP and foreign investments to fuel the persecution.
-According to a report from Freedom House, “The estimated annual budget for all 6-10 Office branches nationwide is 879 million yuan (approx. US$135 million).”
+According to a report from Freedom House, “The estimated annual budget for all 6-10 Office branches nationwide is 879 million yuan [approx. US$135 million].”

-More shockingly, the Chinese Communist Party is using the countless Falun Gong practitioners who are languishing in jails as an organ pool.
-Practitioners get their blood drawn and are cataloged.
-A June 21, 2016, report on The Epoch Times reveals that it was Jiang Zemin who ordered the harvesting of Falun Gong practitioners’ organs.
+A June 21, 2016, report by The Epoch Times reveals that it was Jiang who ordered the harvesting of Falun Dafa practitioners’ organs.

 Investigative journalist Ethan Gutmann labeled it as “a new form of genocide.”

-As awareness is continuously raised about the communist regime’s state-sanctioned live organ harvesting, people worldwide are signing petitions to call on their governments to stand up to the Chinese regime, to call for the immediate release of all Falun Gong practitioners, and to immediately stop the persecution of Falun Gong.
+As awareness is continuously raised about the CCP’s state-sanctioned live organ harvesting, people worldwide are signing petitions and organizing peaceful sit-in events in front of Chinese consulates the world over to call on their governments to stand up to the Chinese regime, to call for the immediate release of all practitioners, and to immediately stop the persecution of Falun Dafa.